Winter Solstice Rituals

 03. Make Simmer Pots

-I find simmer pots do two things: 1. they lightly scent the air and 2. they add much needed moisture to our dry interiors.
-Why not create a signature seasonal scent for the home using
+I love simmer pots for two reasons: 1. they lightly scent the air and, 2. they add much needed moisture to our dry interiors.

 04. Watch the Sunrise